PrincetonUniversity/jobstats/docs/setup/gpu_node_scripts.md

 | `nvidia_gpu_temperature_celsius`    | Temperature of the GPU device in Celsius | gauge |
 | `nvidia_gpu_jobId` | JobId number of a job currently using this GPU as reported by Slurm | gauge |
 | `nvidia_gpu_jobUid` | UID number of user running jobs on this GPU | gauge |

+!!! note

+    Note that the approach described here is not appropriate for clusters that allow for GPU sharing (e.g., sharding).

 # GPU Job Ownership Helper